t09tanaka/next-critical/README.md

-# Next Critical CSS⚡
+# Next Critical⚡

-Next Critical CSS is a plug in that improve your web site speed.
+Next Critical is a plug in that improve your web site speed with Critical CSS.

 ## How to use